Control Measures for Cyanobacterial HABs in Surface Water

 Measures can be employed once blooms have already occurred to control the phytoplankton blooming rate and to remove blooms.
 The table provides a summary of the common physical and chemical measures for cyanobacterial blooms in surface waters and their respective effectiveness and limitations.

-To learn more about ways to manage cyanobacterial blooms visit: Report: Solutions for managing cyanobacterial blooms: A scientific summary for policy makers (PDF).
+To learn more about ways to manage cyanobacterial blooms visit: Report: Solutions for managing cyanobacterial blooms: A scientific summary for policy makers (PDF) or the ITRC's Strategies for Preventing and Managing Benthic Harmful Cyanobacterial Blooms Management Criteria Tool.

 DISCLAIMER: U.S. EPA does not endorse any of the measures presented on this page.